top of page

 • 2 bricks cream cheese (Philadelphia-style)

-• 2 to 3 heaping tablespoons full-fat sour cream (or about ½ cup)
+• 2 to 3 heaping tablespoons full-fat sour cream (about ½ cup)

 • 3–4 eggs